ShreyLimbani/pizza-api/readme.md

 # Steps to run the project
 1. Clone this repository into a folder on your computer
 2. Download Python
-3. Open terminal inside the folder with code.
-4. Type `pip install -r requirements.txt` in the terminal window to install all the requirements to run the app.
-5. Install MongoDB in your system.
+3. Install MongoDB in your system.
 Connect it to the local database.
 Create a new database named `test`.
+4. Open terminal inside the folder with code.
+5. Type `pip install -r requirements.txt` in the terminal window to install all the requirements to run the app.
-5. Type `py manage.py runserver` to start a localhost server for the app.
+6. Type `py manage.py runserver` to start a localhost server for the app.
-6. Open any web browser and go to this address - `http://127.0.0.1:8000/`.
-This will start the webapp.
+7. The API is started and now you can use the API routes to give requests.

 # API Documentation